 Over 70% of Americans say they want to become business owners.
 Only 1 in 10 ever does.
 You’ve been given a second chance in life at a time when you can take advantage of it.
 Don’t waste this one.

-Now,if the lemonade still only fills your glass half full,review my compilation of all the great advice I found on the subject of how to get confidence back.
+Now, if the lemonade still leaves your glass half empty, review my compilation of all the great advice I found on the subject of how to get confidence back.

 - Deal With Your Emotions